burlachenkok/exploring-python3/python3-note.md

 You can use various formatting rules described here to configure output: https://docs.python.org/3.11/library/string.html#formatspec

-Since Python 3.6 a string interpolation feature has been added (https://www.python.org/dev/peps/pep-0498/) into the Python scriptig language.
+Since Python 3.6 a string interpolation feature has been added (https://www.python.org/dev/peps/pep-0498/) into the Python scripting language.
 It is presented in Bash and similar scripting languages, however syntax may vary from interpreter to interpreter.